Testimonials for Team works!

 “You do occasionally need strong nerves, lots of patience and a bit of creativity for this type of assignment.
 But if you’ve got what it takes, it’s a fantastic thing to do."

 Carolin is 29 and lives in Schwerin.
 She is a nurse in adult and paediatric healthcare.
-When a paediatrician who is an expert with the Senior Experten Service told her about the African-German Youth Office and the possibility of doing a joint assignment, she didn’t take long to make up her mind!
+When a paediatrician who is an expert with the Senior Expert Service told her about the African-German Youth Office and the possibility of doing a joint assignment, she didn’t take long to make up her mind!

 “Home-made peanut butter as a goodbye present”

 29-year-old Svenja Bloom from Münster went to Uganda with the Team works! programme.
-The educational consultant, who works for Eine Welt Netz NRW, spent a few weeks on assignment with a non-governmental organisation - and came back with some useful tips.
+The educational consultant, who works for Eine Welt Netz NRW, spent a few weeks on internship with a non-governmental organisation – and came back with some useful tips.

-Robert Haas is a volunteer with the Senior Experten Service and has already completed his first assignment for the African-German Youth Office.
+Robert Haas is a volunteer with the Senior Expert Service and has already completed his first assignment for the African-German Youth Office.
 The former diplomat and ministry official accompanied Team works! participant Svenja Bloom to Uganda this spring.

 “Once is a good start but never enough.”

 Antonia Möltgen is 25 and lives between Cologne and Vienna.
-An aspiring textile and fashion designer, she spent three weeks on a Team works! assignment at ZimTrade in the Zimbabwean cities of Harare and Bulawayo.
+An aspiring textile and fashion designer, she spent three weeks on a Team works! internship at ZimTrade in the Zimbabwean cities of Harare and Bulawayo.
 In our interview, she tells us all about her time there.

 “It was an opportunity to see things from a different perspective and learn from one another.”

 Julian Schwab comes from Fulda, a district in Germany.
 He’s been a volunteer fireman for several years.
-In our interview, Julian tells us about discovering new perspectives and the hospitality he experienced during his Team works! assignment as a young expert in Kenya.
+In our interview, Julian tells us about discovering new perspectives and the hospitality he experienced during his Team works! internship as a young expert in Kenya.

 “Exchange is a chance to learn and explore things we would never learn when we stay in our very places”